Sino-Indian border dispute: The McMahon Line

 By signing the Simla Convention with Tibet, the British had violated the Anglo-Russian Convention of 1907, in which both parties were not to negotiate with Tibet, "except through the intermediary of the Chinese Government", as well as the Anglo-Chinese Convention of 1906, which bound the British government "not to annex Tibetan territory".
 Because of doubts concerning the legal status of the accord, the British did not put the McMahon Line on their maps until 1937, nor did they publish the Simla Convention in the treaty record until 1938.
-Rejecting Tibet's 1913 declaration of independence, China argued that the Simla Convention and McMahon Line were illegal and that Tibetan government was merely a local government without treaty-making powers.
+Rejecting Tibet's 1913 declaration of independence, China argued that the Simla Convention and McMahon Line were illegal and that the Tibetan government was merely a local government without treaty-making powers.

 The British records show that the Tibetan government's acceptance of the new border in 1914 was conditional on China accepting the Simla Convention.
-Since the British were not able to get an acceptance from China, Tibetans considered the McMahon line invalid.
+Since the British were not able to get acceptance from China, Tibetans considered the McMahon Line invalid.
 Tibetan officials continued to administer Tawang and refused to concede territory during negotiations in 1938.
 The governor of Assam asserted that Tawang was "undoubtedly British" but noted that it was "controlled by Tibet, and none of its inhabitants have any idea that they are not Tibetan".
 During World War II, with India's east threatened by Japanese troops and with the threat of Chinese expansionism, British troops secured Tawang for extra defence.

-China's claim on areas south of the McMahon Line, encompassed in the NEFA, were based on the traditional boundaries.
+China's claim on areas south of the McMahon Line, encompassed in the NEFA, was based on the traditional boundaries.
 India believes that the boundaries China proposed in Ladakh and Arunachal Pradesh have no written basis and no documentation of acceptance by anyone apart from China.
 The Indian government has argued that China claims the territory on the basis that it was under Chinese imperial control in the past, while the Chinese government argues that India claims the territory on the basis that it was under British imperial control in the past.
-The last Qing emperor's 1912 edict of abdication authorised its succeeding republican government to form a union of "five peoples, namely, Manchus, Han Chinese, Mongols, Muslims, and Tibetans together with their territory in its integrity" (emphasis added).
 However, the practice that India does not place a claim to the regions which previously had the presence of the Mauryan Empire and Chola Dynasty, but which were heavily influenced by Indian culture, further complicates the issue.